 3. Eat sashimi

 Don’t even bother calling yourself a tourist if you don’t make time to eat traditional Japanese sashimi.
 The best chefs aren’t young bucks, they’re chefs who spent their lives perfecting the art and producing the best quality sushi and sashimi in the world.
-Find a Reservation for Sushi Jiro Roppongi, Michelin 2-star, Tokyo here.
+Make a reservation for Sushi Jiro Roppongi, Michelin 2-star, Tokyo here.

 6. Eat tempura